NativeScript/docs-v7/getting-started.md

 Once you have your app idea, you can get started in a few minutes.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rsCT5fpES4Q?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube.com/embed/rsCT5fpES4Q?rel=0" frameborder="0" allowfullscreen></iframe>

-Basically, to get started, you need to go through these simple steps.
-You can find even more details at the referenced pages of the documentation.
+You can find more details about each step of the setup and project creation process below and at the referenced pages of the documentation.

 ### 1. Choose your tools and **[set up your system](setup/quick-setup.md)**.